School Pays $181K for Firing Teacher Who Objected to Pro-LGBT Book

 In 2022, Georgia passed a Parents’ Bill of Rights that gives Lindsey the right to “review all instructional materials intended for use.”
 The law also guarantees Lindsey’s right to object to any instructional materials that are used in her children’s education, which is precisely what she did.

-- August 2022: Lindsay Barr was fired from her position as a substitute teacher after raising concerns about a book that was going to be read to her children at school.
+- August 2022: Lindsey Barr was fired from her position as a substitute teacher after raising concerns about a book that was going to be read to her children at school.

 - September 2022: Alliance Defending Freedom sent a demand letter asking that Lindsey be reinstated and that the school refrain from any further retaliation against her for her protected speech.
 After receiving no response from the school, ADF filed a federal lawsuit on Lindsey’s behalf.